spicelang/spice/docs/docs/language/constructors-destructors.md

 Sometimes you want to initialize the field of a struct or execute some action right after creating an instance of it.
 Spice enables you doing that, by supporting constructors.
 To clean up a struct instance, destructors can be used.

 ## Constructors
-Whenever you create a struct instance like this, Spice will automatically call the `ctor` procedure of this struct:
+Whenever you create a struct instance like this, Spice will automatically call the `ctor` method of this struct:

 ```spice
 type ExampleStruct struct {